AliceO2Group/WebUi/docs/guide/websockets.md

-# WebSocket
+# Backend - WebSocket module
-The purpose of WebSocket server is to communicate with connected clients via protocol defined in RFC 6455.
-In addition, it:
+The purpose of WebSocket server is to communicate with connected clients via RFC 6455 protocol.
+By default it uses JWT tokens to secure each message.
-- Secures connection and each message with JWT token

 ### Instance
 ```js